johann-solo/oliveandmango.github.io/site/content/blog/2017-12-14-dark-and-rich-vegan-chocolate-hazelnut-tart.md

 <br>
 <br>

 The tart crust is crisp and rich in chocolate flavour thanks to the double chocolate gluten free and vegan cookies I used to make it with from [GoGo Quinoa](https://www.gogoquinoa.com/products/double-chocolate-quinoa-cookies/).
-Let’s talk about the cookies themselves – I will talk them up a bit not just cause they are totally delicious but they are a Canadian based product and my inner Canuck is quite proud of that fact to!
+Let’s talk about the cookies themselves – I will talk them up a bit not just cause they are totally delicious but they are a Canadian based product and my inner Canuck is quite proud of that fact too!
 My husband hates all things gluten free and he loved these cookies.
 They have a delicious crisp texture with a great crumble and the chocolate is a wonderful deep rich chocolate – me and my husband both could not stop eating them.
 So you can imagine how fabulous the tart crust tastes.
 <br>
 <br>
 ![Vegan Chocolate Hazelnut Tart ](/images/uploads/2017_12_14_chocolate_vegan_tart_5.jpg)
 <br>
 <br>

 If you don’t already know this about me – I bleed chocolate hazelnut.
 I’m basically 20 (maybe 15 and 5 coffee) percent Nutella inside so my flavour of choice to combine chocolate with is hazelnut and coffee.
-You can definitely swap out the hazelnut liqueur out for coffee liqueur or some cold brew coffee itself if you don’t want the alcohol in it.
+You can definitely swap out the hazelnut liqueur for coffee liqueur or some cold brew coffee itself if you don’t want the alcohol in it.
 All of those options would be wonderful but I love Frangelico so adding it was a no brainer.
 <br>
 <br>
 ![Vegan Chocolate Hazelnut Tart ](/images/uploads/2017_12_14_chocolate_vegan_tart_6.jpg)